Glimmer and Gold

 Gold: Enduring Power, Sacred Craft

-Join a Museum educator for an in-depth look at artworks found in the exhibition Gold: Enduring Power, Sacred Craft.
-By examining works from across the globe that span 3,000 years, discover how gold was used to achieve a wide range of effects, from inspiring devotion to asserting strength.
+Join a Museum educator for an in-depth look at artworks in the exhibition Gold: Enduring Power, Sacred Craft.
+By examining works from across the globe that span 3,000 years, discover how gold has been used to achieve a wide range of effects, from inspiring devotion to asserting strength.
 MORE INFO